 A carnivore is defined as an animal whose nutritional requirements cannot be met with plant protein alone.
-This means that they need meat in their diet to survive.
+This means that they need a primarily meat-based diet to survive.

-When we talk about carnivores, that definition is what comes to mind, right?
+When we talk about carnivores, the definition above is what comes to mind, right?
 To be more specific, that definition is referring to an obligate carnivore.
 Obligate carnivores, like cats, would not survive without animal protein in their diet.

 Dog’s are not obligate carnivores.
 The more appropriate classification for dogs is a scavenging carnivore.
-This refers to a carnivore that can survive on plant protein if needed, but ultimately thrives on a meat-based diet.
+Generally, a scavenger is an animal that eats mostly dead things.
+They feed on leftover carcasses and fallen plants.

-In the wild, dogs are capable of eating whatever food sources they can find.
+In the wild, dogs eat whatever food sources they can find.
 When food is scarce, animal protein may not be easily available for days, or even weeks at a time.
 They must be able to survive on a meatless diet, but will naturally gravitate towards animal protein when it is available.